2 Corinthians 5 – Ambassadors for Christ

 iii.
 “I do not say that our substitute endured a hell, that were unwarrantable.
 I will not say that he endured either the exact punishment for sin, or an equivalent for it; but I do say that what he endured rendered to the justice of God a vindication of his law more clear and more effectual than would have been rendered to it by the damnation of sinners for whom he died.”
 (Spurgeon)

 iv.
 “We obviously stand at the brink of a great mystery and our understanding of it can only be minimal.”
 (Kruse)

 c.
-Note well that He made Him.
-This is the work of God Himself!
+He made Him: We note that well.
+This was the work of God Himself!
 The Father and the Son (and the Spirit as well) were in perfect cooperation in the work on the cross.
 This means that the work of atonement on the cross was the work of God.
 “If God did it, it is well done.
 I am not careful to defend an act of God: let the man who dares accuse his Maker think what he is at.
 If God himself provided the sacrifice, be you sure that he has accepted it.”
 (Spurgeon)

 d.
 That we might become the righteousness of God in Him: Jesus took our sin, but gave us His righteousness.
 It is a tremendous exchange, all prompted by the love of God for us!

 i.
 “Not only does the believer receive from God a right standing before him on the basis of faith in Jesus (Phil 3:9), but here Paul says that ‘in Christ’ the believer in some sense actually shares the righteousness that characterizes God himself.”
 (Harris)